mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 #### Review and test the bounded-token

-Let's review the bounded-tokens presented to the MAPI controllers:
+Let's review the bounded tokens presented to the MAPI controllers:

 - Test the bound token: